coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 ------

-# Tool #2: GitHub Desktop
+## Step 1.2) Install Tool #2: GitHub Desktop

-### Tool 2, Step 1: Install GitHub Desktop and Log Into GitHub Account
+### Step 1.2.1) Install GitHub Desktop and Log Into GitHub Account

 - Download the installer from this link: [GitHub Desktop](https://desktop.github.com/)
 - Once installation is complete, open the application.
 - Log into the same GitHub account you have been using for your projects.

-### Tool 2, Step 2: Make Windows Terminal the Default Shell in GitHub Desktop
+### Step 1.2.2) Make Windows Terminal the Default Shell in GitHub Desktop

 - Once you have logged into the app, open the Options menu.![img](https://assets.codingdojo.com/boomyeah2015/codingdojo/curriculum/content/chapter/1670712744__Screenshot_20221210_050900.png)